emqx/eip/implemented/0018-unified-authorization.md

   In 4.x series, the rules are cached in client's process dictionary.
   There is no intention to change such behaviour in 5.0

-* Allow more than one sources to form a chain
+* Allow more than one source to form the chain
   - The chain should have a determined order.
 Unlike the situation in 4.x the ACL check order depends on the plugin start/restart order
-  - Only one instance is allowed for each type of source, e.g. one should not be allowed to configure more than one 'file' type source or `http` type source
+  - Only one instance is allowed for each type of source, e.g. one should not be allowed to configure more than one `file` type source or `http` type source
-  - Provide APIs to adjust the ordering the chained sources
+  - Provide APIs to adjust the ordering of the chained sources

 * ACL for gateways, CoAP, MQTT-SN, exproto, Stomp (but not LwM2M)

-* Management API to upload rules for 'file' type ACL source
+* Management API to upload rules for `file` type ACL source

 ## Design